Join us every last Friday and Saturday of the month for our ethnic food sales.

 FROZEN ITEMS AVAILABLE FOR PURCHASE

-Bograch (goulash soup) - limited quantity; not available during Lent
+Bograch (goulash soup) - limited quantity - $10 per pint

 There WILL be a Hot Plate Dine-in or “To-Go” option available while supplies last, Friday evening and Saturday morning from 11 am - 1 pm.